ashweej18/Building-the-Blockchain/POA Development Chain/POA Readme.md

 ---
 ## **Output**
- The screenshots for the outputs are stored in the [Screenshots](/Screenshots/)
+ The screenshots for the outputs are stored in the **Screenshots** folder

  1. Creation of Nodes
     ![Node creation](Screenshots/Node_creation.png)